 It would help the MHS to draw the attention of Madison citizens to a long list of other historic properties that may soon fall.
 It would ensure a future not just for those threatened structures but also for the preservation of our collective community history.

 How Can We Create This Fund?

 If your special interest is preservation of the built environment of Madison--specifically its historic structures--you may help the MHS build a fund by contributing to this targeted fund.

 What Can We Preserve Next?

-With the help of a revolving fund for historic preservation, the MHS may be able to rescue, restore, and return to use other iconic Madison properties that seem aimed for demolition or have outlived their original purposes.
+With the help of a revolving fund for historic preservation, the MHS may be able to rescue, restore, and return to use iconic Madison properties that seem aimed for demolition or have outlived their original purposes.
 The goal is that the fund would be wisely invested and managed so as to increase in value and to serve as a valuable tool in perpetuity for the conservation, preservation, and reuse of Madison's most characteristic traditional buildings.